rwieruch/blog_robinwieruch_content/blog/react-hooks-fetch-data/index.md

 # Loading Indicator with React Hooks

 Let's introduce a loading indicator to the data fetching.
-It's just another state that is manage by a state hook.
+It's just another state that is managed by a state hook.
 The loading flag is used to render a loading indicator in the App component.

 ```javascript{10,14,19,41,42,43,51}
 import React, { Fragment, useState, useEffect } from 'react';